ThePalaceProject/android-opds2/README.md

   manifest fails to follow the declared type, then we reject the feed or manifest as invalid.
 Therefore, the parser is strict in its adherence to the specification in this regard.

+Our observation seems to be that, if feed/manifest authors declare a property, they tend to get the types right.
+However, feed/manifest authors do occasionally make mistakes and leave out required properties.
+Presumably, leaving out a property is an easier mistake to make, and nobody is doing schema validation.